Gigacore/React-Redux-Sass-Starter/README.md

 ### Learn

-This starter kit assumes, you are familiar with JavaScript.
-ES6 to be precise.
-If you are new to this tech stack, here are some resources to help you get started with:
+This starter kit assumes, you are familiar with JavaScript (ES6).
+If you are new to this stack, here are some resources to help you get started with:

 **React** - [Quick Start](https://reactjs.org/docs/hello-world.html) | [Start Learning React](https://egghead.io/courses/start-learning-react) | [React in 8-minutes](https://medium.com/learning-new-stuff/learn-react-js-in-7-min-92a1ef023003)